simonw/s3-credentials/README.md

 - `--silent`: Don't output details of what is happening, just output the JSON for the created access credentials at the end.
 - `--user-permissions-boundary`: Custom [permissions boundary](https://docs.aws.amazon.com`/IAM/latest/UserGuide/access_policies_boundaries.html) to use for users created by this tool.
 This will default to restricting those users to only interacting with S3, taking the `--read-only` option into account.
 Use `none` to create users without any permissions boundary at all.

-Here's the full sequence of events that take place when you run this command:
+### Changes that will be made to your AWS account

+How the tool works varies depending on if you are creating temporary or permanent credentials.

+For permanent credentials, the steps are as follows:

 1. Confirm that each of the specified buckets exists.
 If they do not and `--create-bucket` was passed create them - otherwise exit with an error.
-2. If a username was not specified, determine a username using the `s3.$permission.$buckets` format.
+2. If a username was not specified, derive a username using the `s3.$permission.$buckets` format.
 3. If a user with that username does not exist, create one with an S3 permissions boundary that respects the `--read-only` option - unless `--user-permissions-boundary=none` was passed (or a custom permissions boundary string).
 4. For each specified bucket, add an inline IAM policy to the user that gives them permission to either read-only, write-only or read-write against that bucket.
 5. Create a new access key for that user and output the key and its secret to the console.

+For temporary credentials:

+1. Confirm or create buckets, in the same way as for permanent credentials.
+2. Check if an AWS role called `s3-credentials.AmazonS3FullAccess` exists.
+If it does not exist create it, configured to allow the user's AWS account to assume it and with the `arn:aws:iam::aws:policy/AmazonS3FullAccess` policy attached.
+3. Use `STS.AssumeRole()` to return temporary credentials that are restricted to just the specified buckets and specified read-only/read-write/write-only policy.

 ### Using a custom policy